Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ***

 ### To do:
 Describe `break label`, `continue`, `continue label` ?
-Maybe only `continue`, the label options are somewhat messy programming and not a great thing to recommend to beginners.
+Decided on only `continue`, the label options are somewhat messy programming and not a great thing to recommend to beginners.

 We need to mention the suite of utility functions in p5.js, see the Data section in [p5.js reference page](https://p5js.org/reference/).
-Too much time spent above on raw JavaScript approaches.
 The p5.js utility funcs, ported from the originals in Java Processing [Java Processing reference page](https://processing.org/reference/) are designed to be easier for the coding beginner and/or artist.

-This tutorial has become quite large, and may have moved away from the goal of being an easily-digested intro to the absolute basics of JavaScript, ie. just enough to write a simple p5.js app.
+This tutorial has become quite large, and may have moved away from the goal of being an easily-digested intro to the absolute basics of JavaScript, ie. just enough to write a simple p5.js sketch.
 Perhaps it could be split into two.

-- Dec 2018: a project (X) has started in p5.js to update the code examples, and tutorials, and reference pages from ES5 to ES6.
-(This is independent of updating to ES6 inside p5.js source code).
-This is primarily expected to involve changing 'var' to 'let' or 'const'.
-So, we could introduce 'let' earlier in this tut, or indeed at the very beginning, and use 'const' more for appropriate vars.
+Dec 2018: a project (call it X) has started in p5.js to update the code examples, and tutorials, and reference pages from ES5 to ES6.
+(This is independent of updating to ES6 inside p5.js source code, which is happening more slowly).
+This is primarily expected to involve changing 'var' to 'let' or 'const', and using some arrow functions where appropriate.
+So, I have updated to 'let' all through this tut, and used 'const' in a few places.
+No arrow functions yet, other than in the section explicitly about arrow functions.

-- Also some use may be made of ES6 classes in X. We could explain 'class' more fully above, and use it in the main live example, and maybe elsewhere.
+- We could explain 'class' more fully above, and use it in the main live example, and maybe elsewhere.

-- Also there seems to be a view that Arrow Functions are a useful thing in ES6.
-We could introduce Arrow Functions earlier, and use them in some live examples.

-- Other ES6 features may not be of much interest for the general Processing/p5.js community.
+- Other ES6 features may not be of much interest yet.

-- I suggest waiting for a while to see what parts of ES6 end up being used in Project X.